 An Overview of DOK Levels

 DOK levels range from 1 to 4.
 Level 1 could include any question that asks students to recall or identify something.
 This type of question requires one mental step – to remember or identify the content.
 On the other end of the spectrum, level 4 questions could involve taking information, interpreting it, and forming a model or plan that applies the original information in an entirely new, yet logical and sometimes creative way.
-There may be multiple cognitive steps in a DOK 4 question.
+There may be levels of complexity in a DOK 4 question.

 Here is the common way that each level is defined: